hypertherm/xpr-true-hole-client-net/README.md

 -------------

 ### [Get an API key](https://developer.hypertherm.com/get-api-key)
-Before you can use this API, you need a Hypertherm API developer portal account and a key.
+Before you can use this API, you need a Hypertherm Developer Portal account and a key.

 ### [Install the NuGet package](https://www.nuget.org/packages/TrueHoleHttpClient/)